 It manages your site’s appearance and layout, provides new functionality, and plays a part in its SEO.

-For example, your theme can modify your site’s speed — which (as we’ve already discussed) is essential.
+For example, your wordpress hosting plans can modify your site’s speed — which (as we’ve already discussed) is essential.

 The clean code of your theme gives your website the best chance in SERPs.

 - Responsive Design: Mobile-friendly content may work better for those who are searching on mobile.
 Those are Google’s words, not mine.